 Oar locks and Oars

-As a fishing guide, my days at the Land of the Giants are spent rowing and navigating across Holter Lake, so I wanted something comfortable.
-For a rower’s seat, I chose a Yeti 65-quart cooler with a thick cushion.
-The Yeti cooler is a stable and comfortable seat to work from, while also serving double duty for lunches and drinks.
-The guys at Adipose built custom oarlocks to my specs so the height would be perfect for rowing from the Yeti.
-I’m currently using the Sawyer Smoker Bandit oars.
-These ultra-light oars are 10′ and offer plenty of power for rowing a heavier jet boat.
+As a fishing guide, my days at the Land of the Giants are spent rowing and navigating across Holter Lake, so I wanted a setup that prioritized comfort and efficiency.
+For my rower’s seat, I chose a Yeti 65-quart cooler with a thick cushion.
+Not only does the Yeti provide a stable and comfortable seat, but it also doubles as storage for lunches and drinks—an essential feature for long days on the water.

 Jet Boat Anchor System